digitalist-se/drupal-operator/README.md

 This is a fork of <https://github.com/thom8/drupal-operator>.

+This is still just a POC, and still needs to solve some tasks to make site installable (see Todo).

 This fork adds some new settings and possibilities, too make it more granular in it's approach.

 Three big differences: